 At the end of the day, Joe is just trying to leave a positive mark where he can.
 His internal sense of duty comes out in everything he does.
 He stays highly involved in the safety of trucking, building coalitions and making changes in safety culture, and change motivations in the industry.

-When he makes decisions, he says it’s because it’s based on the universally moral thing to do.
-Not only is defending those who need his help, but he is now teaching the lessons he’s learned in seminars and giving away the knowledge he possesses for free — to help others following in his footsteps.
+His advice to law firm owners is to make decisions based on the universally moral thing to do.
+Not only is he defending those who need his help, but he is now teaching the lessons he’s learned in seminars and giving away the knowledge he possesses for free — to help others following in his footsteps.

 “My measure of success for myself now is helping other people become successful — people that work with me and my firm, my younger partners and associates, my paraprofessionals who have been awesome and now are able to live a better socioeconomic existence because they’ve been with us for a long time, and they’ve helped us succeed and we’ve helped them succeed.
 But then even beyond and way outside of our firm, I mean, everybody I think who has success owes a debt of gratitude to somebody, and the way you pay that debt of gratitude is to pass on what you’ve learned and build the next generation.
 This thing may be my internal sense of duty, but it’s one that I think is righteous and correct.”

-When Joe goes to teach, he doesn’t hold back.
+When Joe goes to teach his advice for law firm owners, he doesn’t hold back.
 His knowledge becomes the student’s knowledge.
 Anything he has, he gives away — and it’s not just a marketing ploy.
 It comes from a place of altruism.

 “I do my best to train my competitors.
 Every now and then, I catch myself by the throat and say, ‘What the hell are you doing?’ and then I turn right around and say, ‘I’m training my competitors,’ because what’s more important is that we leave this place better than we found it.
 You know, I think what happens on the defense side is they come up with some new thing or some new idea or whatever, they hoard it, and then they won’t share it, and they think that as soon as they share it, that their value goes down.
 That’s just not the mentality I have.”